Dhruvraj915/Agri_India-FarmingApp/README.md

 ---

-## ⭐ Support
+## Support

 If you like the project, feel free to:
-- ⭐ Star the repo
+- Star the repo
-- 🍴 Fork it to explore or contribute
+- Fork it to explore or contribute
-- 📣 Share with others in the farming/tech community
+- Share with others in the farming/tech community

----

-> 🚜 *Agri India is built with love to empower the heart of our nation — our farmers.* 🇮🇳